joshryandavis/joshryandavis/README.md

-- I like: Go, Nix, Linux, the CLI and all things terminal.
+- I'm interested in: Go, Nix, Linux, the CLI and all things terminal.
-- I have worked with: Java, C#, TypeScript and Dart.
+- I have worked with: Java, C#, TypeScript, Python and Dart.
 - I want to learn: C, Swift and maybe Rust.